txt/mase/src/doc/READING.md

 + By _summarize parts_ we mean write 500 to 1000 words  on text:
     + Starting with  a clear reference to the paper
     + Write down the four most important keywords in the paper, plus a two line definition of each.
-    + Offer very brief notes on any half dozen of the items listed  [here](READINGrubric.md).
+    + Offer very brief notes on any half dozen of the items listed  as 1 to 29 (above).
     + For Two,Three,Four, etc also comment on the connection to the other papers.
     + Do you know how long 1000 words is?
 About as long as this page.
 So you want to write something half this size.